Aluminum electrolytic capacitor

-The least priced and type of aluminum electrolytic capacitors with non-solid electrolyte also have the broadest range of sizes, capacitance, and voltage values.
-They are made with capacitance values from 0.1 µF up to 2,700,000 µF (2.7 F), and voltage ratings ranging from 4 V up to 630 V. The liquid electrolyte provides oxygen for re-forming or "self-healing" of the dielectric oxide layer.
+Aluminum electrolytic capacitors with non-solid electrolyte are the most inexpensive type and also those with widest range of sizes, capacitance and voltage values.
+They are made with capacitance values from 0.1 μF up to 2,700,000 μF (2.7 F), and voltage ratings ranging from 4 V up to 630 V. The liquid electrolyte provides oxygen for re-forming or "self-healing" of the dielectric oxide layer.
 However, it can evaporate through a temperature-dependent drying-out process, which causes electrical parameters to drift, limiting the service life time of the capacitors.

 Due to their relatively high capacitance values aluminum electrolytic capacitors have low impedance values even at lower frequencies like mains frequency.
 They are typically used in power supplies, switched-mode power supplies and DC-DC converters for smoothing and buffering rectified DC voltages in many electronic devices as well as in industrial power supplies and frequency converters as DC link capacitors for drives, inverters for photovoltaic, and converters in wind power plants.
 Special types are used for energy storage, for example in photoflash or strobe applications or for signal coupling in audio applications.

-Aluminum electrolytic capacitors are polarized capacitors because of their anodization principle.
+Aluminium electrolytic capacitors are polarized capacitors because of their anodization principle.
 They can only be operated with DC voltage applied with the correct polarity.
-Operating the capacitor with wrong polarity or with AC voltage leads to a short circuit and can destroy the component.
-The exceptions is the bipolar aluminum electrolytic capacitor, which has a back-to-back configuration of two anodes in one case and can be used in AC applications.
+Operating the capacitor with the wrong polarity, or with AC voltage, leads to a short circuit which can destroy the component.
+The exception is the bipolar or non-polar aluminum electrolytic capacitor, which has a back-to-back configuration of two anodes in a single case, and which can be safely used in AC applications.